-Psychotherapy simply is the process of using talk or other traditional means of communication between a therapist and a patient to assist the patient in alleviating many types of pain or distress.
+Psychotherapy simply is the process of using talk or other traditional means of communication between a therapist and a patient to assist the patient in examining and alleviating many types of pain or distress.
 To be able to do psychotherapy, a clinician must have many years of formal training and supervision.
 In most cases, the clinician has also been involved in a psychotherapy of their own, to assist them in recognizing areas of personal strength and deficiency which can impact their own skills as a therapist.
 Over the past 100 years, there have been many different “schools” of psychotherapy theory and technique.
 Among some of the more popular today are: psychoanalysis, psychodynamic psychotherapy, gestalt therapy, cognitive behavioral therapy (or CBT), interpersonal therapy, and dialectical behavioral therapy (or DBT).
 But there are many others not mentioned as well.
 Each modality has its own particular strengths and weaknesses.
 My own brand of psychotherapy borrows from each of these schools of thought, though I do not lay claim to any one particular specialty of psychotherapy.
 Feel free to ask for more information during your consultation.

 What is a psychiatrist?

-A psychiatrist is clinician who provides specialized care in mental health treatment.
+A psychiatrist is clinician who provides specialized care in medical and mental health treatment.
 While there are several types of clinicians who offer mental health care, a psychiatrist is unique in also being a physician, having graduated from an undergraduate institution as well as from a medical school.
-Thus, a psychiatrist has an M.D. and is licensed by the state to practice medicine.
+Thus, a psychiatrist has a medical degree and is licensed by the state to practice medicine.
 But training does not end there.
-A psychiatrist has also completed a full year of internship in a hospital setting and has also completed a minimum 3 year residency in psychiatry where skills in diagnostic assessment, psychotherapy, medication assessment and management and familiarity with several other psychiatric skills are acquired.
+A psychiatrist has also completed a full year of internship in a hospital setting and has also completed a minimum 3 year residency in general psychiatry where skills in diagnostic assessment, psychotherapy, medication assessment and management and familiarity with several other psychiatric skills are acquired.
 In many cases, a psychiatrist may also have completed a fellowship in a psychiatric subspecialty, such as geriatrics, child and adolescent psychiatry, forensics, research, or chemical dependency.
 Many psychiatrists are also “board certified”, meaning that they have passed a rigorous examination demonstrating proficiency in their specialty or subspecialty.
-In some cases, a psychiatrist may also have another graduate degree, such as in law, business, or public health.
+In some cases, a psychiatrist may also have another graduate degree, such as in law, business, research, or public health.
 Once formal training is completed, psychiatrists licensed in California will continue to complete at least an additional 25 hours of further skills and training each year.

 How do I know if I am responding to treatment?